Blazam-App/docs.blazam.org/docsource/admin/templates.md

 Modifiers and Arguments are both optional

+Variable Expressions can be chained together and anything outside of curly braces will be copied as is. eg: `{fi}{ln}`

 |Variable|Variable Description|Modifier|Modifier Description|Argument|Argument Description|
 | -------- | -------- | -------- | -------- | -------- | -------- |
 |fn|First Name|u, l, regex|Upper Case, Lower Case, Regular Expression|0-10000, Regex Expression eg: (?<!\d)([a-zA-Z])(\d)| Pulls the first x number of characters, A custom regular expression in match mode|